fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/migration-guide-to-0.50.md

 We simplified the View API a bit by renaming `heightRequest` and `widthRequest` to respectively `height` and `width`.

-The `Request` part was only meaningful for Xamarin.Forms to differentiate the actual height/width and the requested height/width.
+The `Request` part was only meaningful for Xamarin.Forms to differentiate the actual height/width from the requested height/width.
 In Fabulous.XamarinForms, this differentiation wasn't useful since you only provide a representation of the view you want.

 _Old:_